FlatFilers/flatfile-plugins/plugins/record-hook/README.md

 # Flatfile Record Hook Plugin

-This plugin provides a consise syntax for running custom logic on individual data records in Flatfile.
+This plugin provides a concise syntax for running custom logic on individual data records in Flatfile.

 Example usage: